Visiting Spreewald: The Perfect Weekend Getaway in Germany’s Spree Forest

 Oh, and if you’re an avid kayaker, that’s another fun way to get around Spreewald.

-Spreewelten a multi-purpose complex in Germany
+Spreewelten is a multi-purpose complex in Germany with swimming facilities

 Spa and sauna time at Spreewelten